dongliang3571/DotNet-Notes/README.md

   - Remove that line of code
   - or make sure intialization takes less than the timespan you defined

+**2.**

+The "obj" folder is used to store temporary object files and other files used in order to create the final binary during the compilation process.

+The "bin" folder is the output folder for complete binaries (assemblies).

 ### .NET Standard, .NET Core and .NET Framework

 https://stackoverflow.com/questions/42939454/what-is-the-difference-between-net-core-and-net-standard-class-library-project